anrayliu/pyvidplayer2/documentation.md

 - `chunk_size: float = 10` - Playable audio is extracted in chunks.
 This parameter dictates the size of each chunk, in seconds.
 Increasing this value will slow the initial loading of video, but may be necessary to prevent stuttering.
 When streaming from YouTube, this will be automatically set to a higher value.
-- `max_threads: int = 1` - Maximum number of chunks that can be simultaneously extracted.
+- `max_threads: int = 1` - Obsolete and deprecated.
+Will be locked to 1.
+Maximum number of chunks that can be simultaneously extracted.
 When streaming from YouTube, this will be locked to 1.
 - `max_chunks: int = 1` - Maximum number of chunks allowed to be extracted and queued for playback.
 - `subs: pyvidplayer2.Subtitles = None` - Pass a `Subtitles` object or a list of them to display during playback.
 - `post_process: function(numpy.ndarray) -> numpy.ndarray = PostProcessing.none` - Post processing function to be